aadya-g/theta-tau/docs/BLOG_GUIDE.md

 ### Step 1: Create the Blog Post File

-1. Navigate to the `src/content/blog` directory
+1. Navigate to the `src/content/blog` directory on the GitHub website.
+2. Click the "Add file" button, then choose "Create new file."
-2. Create a new Markdown file with the format: `YYYY-MM-DD-title-of-post.md`
+3. Name your file with the format: `YYYY-MM-DD-title-of-post.md`.
-   - Example: `2024-01-15-winter-rush-recap.md`
+   - Example: `2024-01-15-winter-rush-recap.md`.

 ### Step 2: Add Front Matter